The My Lai massacre

 Hugh Thompson, the US pilot who intervened to save lives at My Lai

-Ridenhour pushed the matter even further.
+Ridenhour, however, pushed the case further.
 Though not present at My Lai, Ridenhour was a member of Charlie Company, so he was in constant communication with the soldiers who were.
 Ridenhour spoke informally to as many men as he could, later making copious notes.
 He later said of this process:

 “I’d ask them, “Hey, man what happened at Pinkville?
 [My Lai]” And it would be like lancing a boil.
 I mean, if you asked them, they were compelled to talk.
 They couldn’t stop talking.
 They were horrified that it had occurred, that they had been there, and in the instances of all of these men, that they had participated in some way.
 [I asked my friend Mike Terry] “Hey, Mike, what happened at Pinkville?
 Tell me what happened at Pinkville.”
 And he tells me this terrible story of going in with Lieutenant Calley, and sweeping through the village and watching these murders and the rapes and everything that was going on and seeing what was happening, what happened at the ditch.
 About eleven o’clock Mike and Billy sat down within fifteen or twenty feet of the ditch to have their lunch.
 They took out their C-rations and opened their food and started eating but they couldn’t really finish it, because there was too much noise coming from the ditch.
 People who are mortally wounded but not yet dead make a lot of noise.
 People die hard; they don’t want to give up life.
 The people in this ditch were laying there.
 Those who were still alive were groaning and crying out and some of their limbs were flopping spasmodically, which happens to people who are mortally wounded.”